Q4B Inventories Hitting The Mark

 By Thomas Deane

-Following more than two years of hard work, the many collaborators of the Questions for Biology (Q4B) project are delighted to see their efforts really begin to bear fruit.
+Following more than two years of hard work, the many collaborators of the Questions for Biology (Q4B) project were delighted to see their efforts really begin to bear fruit.

-Great progress has been made in gaining instructor buy-in, in developing a bank of concept inventories, and in subsequently implementing them in a multitude of classes to inform teaching practices and improve the student experience at UBC.
+Great progress was made in gaining instructor buy-in, in developing a bank of concept inventories, and in subsequently implementing them in a multitude of classes to inform teaching practices and improve the student experience at UBC.

-Three inventories have been fully validated and used in multiple sections of no fewer than seven different science courses designed for first, second and third-year biology students.
-Almost 2,000 individuals from that demographic have taken part in these pre and post-course deployments over the past 12 months.
+Three inventories were fully validated and used in multiple sections of no fewer than seven different science courses designed for first, second and third-year biology students.
+Almost 2,000 individuals from that demographic took part in these pre and post-course deployments over the past 12 months.

-And the early signs are extremely positive that these large-scale deployments are proving useful for instructors and students alike.
+And the early signs were extremely positive that these large-scale deployments were proving useful for instructors and students alike.